 The following diagram shows what this process looks like.

 Read replicas are designed to serve heavy read traffic, but scalability is not linear and performance can suffer with larger number of replicas.
-If you need either reads or writes that can scale, with global consistency and minimum operational overhead, then consider using Spanner.
+If you need either reads or writes that can scale, with global consistency and minimum operational overhead, then consider using Cloud Spanner.

 Local caching layer